Carretera Federal 1 in Mexico is full of blind corners with no barriers or hard shoulders

 When was Carretera Federal 1 in Mexico built?

 It’s officially known as "Carretera Transpeninsular Benito Juarez," named after one of Mexico's most revered heroes.
 Construction of this road was completed in 1973.

-Any barriers along the edge afford little more than token protection; large stretches should be taken at a snail's pace and a lookout kept for vehicles coming from the opposite direction!
-With the lack of shoulders, guard rails and deficient road signs, this road has a fearsome reputation.
-Shared by freight trucks, oversized RVs and, well, almost every single vehicle on this 1,000-mile-long peninsula, it can get downright hairy, particularly where it twists through the mountains and hugs the coastline between hillsides and sea.
-Accidents are common and, in many places, guardrails are split open where previous drivers have missed their turns.
+Full of blind corners with no barriers or hard shoulders, the road is known as one of the most dangerous in the world.
+Most of its length is two lanes.
+It has no protections or guardrails, and the road is totally paved.
+With the lack of shoulders, guardrails, and deficient road signs, this road has a fearsome reputation.
+Shared by freight trucks, oversized RVs, and, well, almost every single vehicle on this 1,000-mile-long peninsula, it can get downright hairy, particularly where it twists through the mountains and hugs the coastline between hillsides and sea.
+Accidents are common, and, in many places, guardrails are split open where previous drivers have missed their turns.
 Some vehicles drive very fast, and the main risk on this road is coming around a blind corner to discover a vehicle proceeding toward you at high speed.

 Is Carretera Federal 1 one of the longest straight roads in the world?

 Running between the towns of El Médano and Las Barrancas, the road features one of the longest straight roads in the world: 169 km (105 miles) without any turns.